ngonthier/Mi_max/README.md

 ### Description of the pipeline :

 We will first download the required dataset, compute the features and boxes from a Faster RCNN (recorded in a tfrecords file) and then train a MI_max model before runnning the detection evaluation.
+The precomputation may require several dozen of GB.

 You can add your own dataset, it only required to be in the PASCAL VOC format.